 A candidate for Senator must meet the following requirements:

-They must be student enrolled at the University of Wyoming and an ASUW fee paying student, and maintain this status.
+They must be a full-time ASUW fee paying student and maintain this status.
 They must have and maintain a minimum 2.0 cumulative grade point average as an undergraduate and a minimum 3.0 cumulative grade point average as a graduate or professional student or a 2.0 if the program does not require it.

-They must have completed no less than twenty-four (24) hours of university credit at the beginning of the academic year of his term of office as an undergraduate student, or, as a graduate or professional student eighteen (18) hours.
+They must have completed no less than twenty-four (24) hours of university credit at the beginning of the academic year of their term of office as an undergraduate student, or eighteen (18) hours as a graduate or professional student.

-They must have completed no less than twelve (12) of those hours at the University of Wyoming as an undergraduate student, or, as a graduate or professional student nine (9) hours at the University of Wyoming.
+They must have completed no less than twelve (12) of those hours at the University of Wyoming as an undergraduate student, or nine (9) hours as a graduate or professional student at the University of Wyoming.

-They must submit an application by the required deadline (as outlined in Section 1, Subsection C of this Article) provided by the Elections Commission.
+They must submit an application by the required deadline (as outlined in Article 5, Section 5.02, Subsection 2, Clause A of these By-Laws) provided by the Elections Commission.

 They cannot be a currently serving member of the ASUW Judicial Council.
 In the event that an individual who wishes to declare their candidacy for Senator and is currently serving as the ASUW Chief Justice or a Justice, they must resign as a member of the ASUW Judicial Council in order to officially declare their candidacy when filing closes.

-All candidates for Senator will run individually.
+The ASUW Advisor will automatically verify that all candidates are not on Conduct Probation as assigned by the Assistant Dean of Students for Judicial Affairs or designee in the Dean of Students Office.
+If a candidate is on Conduct Probation, they will be ineligible for the election.All candidates for Senator will run individually.

+Senate candidates shall not be allowed to change the college for which they wish to run after the final filing date of their application.
+If Senate candidates wish to change colleges after the submission of their application, they shall be required to run as a write-in candidate for their respective new college.

 President and Vice President Candidates